Rock Region Metro: River Cities Travel Center

-Rock Region METRO operates on-demand ride hailing services through its Transloc App.
-It expanded service to Conway, Arkansas on October 24th, 2022, marking the city's first modern-day public transit service.

-Current Fleet
+Current fleet

 All busses use Gillig Corporation as their make & Low Floor as their model.

 Bus

 Paratransit

 All busses use ElDorado National as their make.

 Rail

 All cars are manufactured by Gomaco Trolley Company as their make & Replica Birney as their model.

 Future

-Rock Region Metro is involved in the long-range transportation planning process for the Little Rock metropolitan area known as MOVE Central Arkansas.
-Future expansion recommendations include more frequent service, expanded coverage area, service to outlying areas, Sunday service on all routes, and placement of facilities at more bus stops.
+In 2015, Rock Region Metro adopted the MOVE Central Arkansas long-range transportation plan for the Little Rock metropolitan area.
+Future expansion recommendations include more frequent service, expanded coverage area, service to outlying areas, Sunday service on all routes, and more shelters at bus stops.

 There are expansion studies for the Metro Streetcar to provide more service in North Little Rock and Little Rock.
 Recommendations include service to the Arkansas State Capitol, Clinton National Airport, and Main Street extensions in both downtown Little Rock and North Little Rock's Mid-City neighborhood.